ekatwood/meme_hunter/README.md

 Re-issue the query apikey and web app apikey and store them in Firebase or Google Cloud so this project can remain open source.

-tip the dev (DOGE): DByzcUdmZbfVGww2z4LcuWGjsV4aWubKVG
+Contribute to this project: DByzcUdmZbfVGww2z4LcuWGjsV4aWubKVG $DOGE